Buffalo, NY Motorcycle Accident Lawyer Who Gets Results

 - Wear a helmet.
 It's the law in New York, and for good reason: Helmets prevent brain injuries and save lives.

 Most motorcyclists know what precautions they need to take to keep themselves safe on the road.
 Often, the driver of a car is the one at fault.
-Many drivers claim they didn’t see a motorcyclist before causing an accident.
-Our attorneys can make sure that driver is held accountable for your injuries.
+Many drivers claim they didn't see a biker before causing an accident.
+Our Buffalo motorcycle accident lawyers can make sure that driver is held accountable for your injuries.

 Some of the most common injuries motorcyclists sustain include: